Nelarius/wrenpp/README.md

 The goals of this library are
 * Wrap the Wren VM in a nice, easy-to-use class -- DONE
-* Wrap the Wren mehod call in easy-to-use syntax --DONE
+* Wrap the Wren method call in easy-to-use syntax --DONE
-* Register foreign methods with the VM -- WIP
+* Implement foreign methods using free functions -- WIP
-* Register foreign classes with the VM -- WIP
+* Implement foreign classes -- WIP

+> Oh and by the way, I will place notes on the implementation in quote blocks.

 ## Building